SDB:NVIDIA drivers

 Determination of driver version

-One way to determine the appropriate driver is to input your hardware information into Nvidia's driver search engine.
-Beware: Nvidia's site may declare shorter support period with the same chip for mobile graphics compared to desktop video cards.
-This is not true for Linux drivers (more info here). openSUSE provides unified Linux driver for all flavours: GeForce and Quadro, desktop and mobile.
+Beware: NVIDIA's site may declare a shorter support period with the same chip for mobile graphics compared to desktop video cards.
+This is not true for Linux drivers (more info here). openSUSE provides a unified Linux driver for all flavours: GeForce and Quadro, desktop and mobile.
 The driver decides during startup whether it supports this GPU or not.

-Note: Specific video cards are mapped to the following naming convention listed below.
+Note: NVIDIA driver versions are mapped to the following naming convention listed below.
 You will need this information when you are ready to install via commandline/zypper.

 Icon-warning.png